lammps/lammps/doc/src/Modify_style.rst

 LAMMPS programming style
 ========================

 The LAMMPS developers aim to employ a consistent programming style and naming conventions across the entire code base, as this helps with maintenance, debugging, and understanding the code, both for developers and users.
 This page provides a list of standard style choices used in LAMMPS.
-Some of these standards are required while others are just preferred.
+Some of these standards are required, while others are just preferred.
 Following these conventions will make it much easier to integrate your contribution.
 If you are uncertain, please ask.

 The files `pair_lj_cut.h`, `pair_lj_cut.cpp`, `utils.h`, and `utils.cpp`
 may serve as representative examples.

 Include files (varied)
 ^^^^^^^^^^^^^^^^^^^^^^